 - Preset time storage, comparator and relay driver circuit.

 Fig. 1. shows the circuit of 24-hour digital clock section.
 This section is designed to display the time in hours and minutes format, and is wired such that it functions in 24-hour mode.
 For this purpose, this circuit make use of six 74LS90 decade counters (in figure,IC1 through IC6), four 74LS247 BCD to 7-segment decoders/drivers (IC7 through IC10) and four LT S542 common anode displays (DIS1 through DIS4).
 In addition, passive components like few resistors, capacitors and push-to-on switches are employed.
-A 1Hz clock is used to supply the input to the IC1 through pin 14, the circuit of which is not included here.
+A 1Hz clock is used to supply the input to the IC1 through pin 14, (1 Hz clock generator circuit is shown in button of article).
 The output obtained from both of the above mentioned circuits become more accurate with the fact that both circuit take advantage of 32.768kHz quartz crystal.

 Each ICs are designed/wired with particular task to perform.
 During this course, IC1 serves as divide-by-10 counter and the IC2 as divide-by-6 counter.
 Thus the output of IC2 connected to clock pin 14 of IC3 has a pulse recurrance period of one minute.
 In the similar way, following the connection pattern of IC1-IC2, IC3-IC4 pair is wired likewise.
 And, so the output of IC4 connected to clock pin 14 of IC5 has a pulse recurrence frequency of one hour.
 IC pair 5 and 6(IC5-IC6) is set such that it resets itself on reaching a count of 24.
 The BCD to 7-segment decoders IC7 through IC10 are used to decode the BCD outputs of IC3 through IC6.
 In response to which, the 7-segment common-anode displays DIS1 is driven through DIS4 respectively.